statikbe/laravel-filament-flexible-content-blocks/README.md

 ## Usage

+If you are looking for a CMS-like page builder that makes use of this content blocks package, check out our [Filament Flexible Content Block Pages](https://github.com/statikbe/laravel-filament-flexible-content-block-pages).
-There is [an example project](https://github.com/statikbe/laravel-filament-package-sampler) of all the package features, which includes:
+If you want to apply it to a different context, there is [an example project](https://github.com/statikbe/laravel-filament-package-sampler) of all the package features, which includes:
 - migrations
 - data models for default & translatable pages
 - Filament resources & pages